npm package discovery and stats viewer.

 npx @oxlint/migrate <optional-eslint-flat-config-path>

-When no config file provided, the script searches for the default eslint config filenames in the current directory.
+When no config file is provided, the script searches for the default ESLint config filenames in the current directory.

 Options

 ** WARNING: Tries to guess the plugin name.
-Should work with most of the plugin names.
+Should work fine with most plugin names, but is not perfect.
 Not every ESLint API is integrated with oxlint.
 Tested ESLint Plugins with oxlint can be found in this Oxc Discussion.
+See the caveats section for more details.

 User Flow